What is neutering?

 Skin sutures will be removed in seven to ten days.

 In general, complications are rare with this surgery.
 However, as with any anesthetic or surgical procedure, in any species, there is always a small risk.
 To minimize risks, it is important to follow all pre-operative instructions, and report any signs of illness or previous medical conditions to your veterinarian prior to the day of surgery.

 The potential complications may include:

-- Internal bleeding .
-This may occur in association with any of the cut or manipulated tissues.
-This is very rare and is more likely to occur if your rat is too active in the days following the surgery.
-Signs to watch for include weakness, pale gums, depression, anorexia or a distended abdomen.
+Internal bleeding: This may occur in association with any of the cut or manipulated tissues.
+This is very rare and is more likely to occur if your rat is too active in the days following surgery.
+Signs to watch for include weakness, pale gums, depression, anorexia, or a distended abdomen.

-- Suture Reaction or Sinus Formation.
-This is extremely rare but occurs when a sensitive body reacts to certain types of suture material used during surgery.
-This results in a draining wound or tract that may appear up to several weeks after the surgery is performed.
+Suture Reaction: This is uncommon but occurs when a sensitive animal’s skin reacts to certain types of suture material used during surgery.
+This may result in irritation, redness, swelling, or less often, a draining wound or tract that may appear up to several weeks after the surgery is performed.
 Further operations may be required to remove the suture material and correct the issue.